tayfunates/intuitive-physics/dataset/README.md

 - Event: A dictionary holding information of a specific event: id, type, time step, participating objects
 - EventSet: A list of unique events
 - EventSetList: A list of EventSet
-- ![RED] Order: A tag indicating chronological ordering of events: such as first, second and last
 - Color: A tag indicating the color of an object
 - Shape: A tag indicating the shape of an object
 - ![RED] Frame or Step: An integer representing when an event happened